Prajwal-rp/plagiarism-detector/README.md

 - Performing hyperparameter tuning to tune the model for further improvements
 - obtained an accuracy of 94% on the Testing data

-The notebook for this project has been attached to this repository
+The notebook for this project has been attached to this repository..